Since this review was published, newer models have been released.

 The manual does advise that every 6 months the brush should be discharged fully to maintain performance.

-It is a shame that Oral-B have yet to employ an automatic switch off at the end of a cleaning cycle like Philips offer.
-I am sure for some this would allow the battery power to be maximised a little more.
+It is a shame that Oral-B have yet to employ an automatic switch off at the end of a cleaning cycle like Philips offers.
+I am sure for some this would allow the battery power to be maximized a little more.

 Should the battery fail for whatever reason within the warranty period, it is covered.
 It is not user replaceable.
 Whilst technically you can open the brush up remove and replace the battery, it invalidates the warranty, is not advised and requires things like a soldering iron.

 We strongly advise altering the battery or trying to replace it yourself.